The CEEE has been making a difference in K-12 economic and financial education for nearly 50 years.

 The Stock Market Game is a national program developed by the SIFMA Foundation and offered in Delaware exclusively by the CEEE.
 Teams of students invest a hypothetical $100,000 in online portfolios using a live trading simulation that develops research, mathematical, language, critical thinking and collaborative skills.
 Register at http://www.smgww.org

-Banking professionals serve as visiting instructors to elementary classes throughout the state to present lessons on spending, saving and money management as part of a nationwide financial literacy effort to educate students on the importance of saving as the basis of future financial security.
+Banking professionals serve as visiting instructors to third and fourth grade elementary classes throughout the state to present lessons on spending, saving and money management.
+TCTSD in Delaware is part of a nationwide financial literacy effort designed to educate young students on the importance of saving as the basis of future financial security.
+Direct program inquiries to Jennifer Magaw at email@example.com

-The Center for Economic Education & Entrepreneurship is housed in Alfred Lerner Hall on the University of Delaware campus in Newark, Delaware.
-The building is located at the intersection of Amstel Avenue and Orchard Road.
+The CEEE is housed in Alfred Lerner Hall, located at the intersection of Amstel Avenue and Orchard Road.

 Center for Economic Education & Entrepreneurship